Sorry, you need to enable JavaScript to visit this website.

 • Height of alley lot buildings

-Before filing any proposal, we are speaking with alley lot property owners and ANC Commissioners to solicit their feedback.
-Any changes would have more relevance to some ANCs than others, as some neighborhoods have many alley lots, but others have almost none.
-We are updating the data on alley lots and our initial findings indicate that the neighborhoods with the highest concentration of alley lots include Capitol Hill, Georgetown, and the neighborhoods immediately north of downtown.
+Changes would have more relevance to some ANCs than others, as some neighborhoods have many alley lots, but others have almost none.
+Neighborhoods with the highest concentration of alley lots include Capitol Hill, Georgetown, and the neighborhoods immediately north of downtown.
 Please refer to the table of alley lots by ANC at the bottom of this page.

 An alley lot is a lot that has no frontage on a street, only frontage on an alley.
 Any proposed zoning text changes would only be for alley lots.